neew1152/Python_YouTube_Downloader_Project/README.md

 ## ⚠️ Disclaimer

-This tool is for educational purposes only.
+This project is for educational purposes only.

 ---
 ---